dollarshaveclub/harmless-changes/README.md

 Harmless changes is a simple bash script that helps ignore unneeded build steps if code changes are harmless.
 This utility can speed up CI build times! 🏎 💨

+** ⚠️ NOTE:** This code is currently untested.
+Tests are in progress!

 ---

 <p align="center">